hong1020/cron_manager/README.md

-# cron_manager
 manage cron job

-we need a cenralized manager to schedule cron job, checking the status of the cron job, dealing with retry and monitor.
+We need a centralized manager to schedule cron job, checking the status of the cron job, dealing with retry and monitor.
+In this design, first it is a distributed application, second it is reliable, reliability is above others.